Phone: (213) 821-0477

 Ph.D.
 English (1982), Case Western Reserve University

 Mark Irwin is a nationally acclaimed poet and four-time Pushcart Prize winner who has been described as a "descendant of William Carlos Williams and Hart Crane.”
-He is the author of six collections of poetry, and he has also translated several French and Romanian works.
+He is the author of nine collections of poetry, and he has also translated several French and Romanian works.
 Irwin teaches undergraduate and graduate poetry workshops.

-USC Phi Kappa Phi Faculty Recognition Award, for "Tall If" (a collection of poetry), Spring 2010
+USC Phi Kappa Phi Faculty Recognition Award, for Tall If, Spring 2010

-- Mellon Mentoring Award for Graduate Students, 4/21/2009
+Mellon Mentoring Award for Graduate Students, 4/21/2009

 2006 Pushcart Prize for Poetry, 6/9/2006-12/30/2006

-Colorado Book Award for Poetry: BRIGHT HUNGER, 2005-2006
+Colorado Book Award for Poetry for Bright Hunger, 2005-2006

 Lois Beebe Hayna Award/Western Poetry Society, 2/12/2006